Highlyhotgames/fast_txtgen_7B/README.md

 	localhostforwarding=true

-close notepad, click on save; close prompt
+Close notepad, click on save; close prompt;

-when WSL installation ends, enter a new username and pwd
+When WSL installation ends, enter a new username and pwd

 	clear && git clone https://github.com/Highlyhotgames/fast_txtgen_7B.git > /dev/null 2>&1 && cd fast_txtgen_7B && chmod +x requirements && ./requirements

-enter pwd; after insert line, wait for message to close terminal
+Enter password; Wait for message to close terminal

-start menu; type cmd and run as Administrator
+Click on Start menu; type cmd and run as Administrator

-to ensure WSL2 is activated and to update:
+To ensure WSL2 is activated and to update:

 	wsl --set-version Ubuntu 2 & wsl --update

-without closing prompt: start menu; right-click on Ubuntu; more -> pin to taskbar; open windows update and check for updates - it will get an update for WSL, after that go back to Admin prompt:
+Without closing prompt, click on start menu; right-click on Ubuntu; more -> pin to taskbar;

+Open windows update and check for updates - it will get an update for WSL

+After update, go back to Admin prompt:

 	cd lxss\lib & del libcuda.so & del libcuda.so.1 & wsl -e /bin/bash -c "ln -s libcuda.so.1.1 libcuda.so.1 && ln -s libcuda.so.1.1 libcuda.so"

-close prompt; wait 8s; open Ubuntu
+Close prompt; open Ubuntu

 	./install